 Straddling the muddy Petitcodiac River, Greater Moncton has surpassed Saint John to become the province’s most populous urban centre.
-Originally nicknamed the “Hub City” by virtue of its central location, it now doubles as a hub of tourist activity because Greater Moncton is home to attractions like the Magic Mountain Water Park, Casino New Brunswick—the province’s only such venue—and Magnetic Hill which, in addition to the eponymous hill, boasts a zoo plus an amphitheatre that hosts big-name musical acts (www.tourism.moncton.ca
+Originally nicknamed the “Hub City” by virtue of its central location, it now doubles as a hub of tourist activity because Greater Moncton is home to attractions like the Magic Mountain Water Park, Casino New Brunswick and Magnetic Hill which, in addition to the eponymous hill, boasts a popular zoo, winery and amphitheatre (www.moncton.ca).

 THE GREAT OUTDOORS

 New Brunswick is blessed with superlative natural attractions: the world’s highest tides, some of the oldest mountains and second biggest whirlpool.
 These sites are, quite literally, phenomenal.
 Yet what makes the outdoors truly “great” is that it has something for everyone.
 The Fundy Trail—known for its precipitous cliffs, aromatic evergreens and sublime views—is a case in point (www.fundytrailparkway.com).
 Ultra-fit hikers can spend days traversing this part of the Trans Canada Trail.
 But, thanks to an adjacent parkway, key portions are accessible to children and the physically challenged, too.